mikemykhaylov/mikemykhaylov/README.md

 NOW

+- 🪞 Building a Mid-century Modern haven at home
-- 🗽 Moving to the East Coast
+- 💪 Beginning the gym arc
 - 🏜️ Reading Dune

 BIO